bilke/Craft-Docs/source/templating/reference/variables/craft.entries.rst

 Shared Parameters
 ~~~~~~~~~~~~~~~~~

-Each of the ``blx.entries`` output functions share several parameters that will help you find the entry(s) you’re looking for:
+Each of the ``craft.entries`` output functions share several parameters that will help you find the entry(s) you’re looking for:

 ``id``
     Only fetch the entry with the given ID.